Choosing To Be A Responsible Dog Owner

 - Purchase a pet gate to keep your dog away from the front door.
 This personally helped me as one of my dogs likes to bark at anyone who’s trying to walk past the front door.
 I believe she’s just waiting for my husband and I to come home but likes to think she’s protecting her home.
 I’ve conditioned my dogs to know they’ll receive a treat once they enter the gated area of our apartment.

-- Purchase a kennel.
-Although kennels are not for every dog, they can be helpful to keep your dog calm while you’re away.
+- Although kennels are not for every dog, they can be helpful to keep your dog calm while you’re away.
 It also allows your Camden maintenance team to enter at any time to take care of any work orders you submit.

 - Leave the TV or radio on for your pet.
 Ensure the volume is not loud enough to distract neighbors, but good enough to give your dog something to listen to while you’re gone.
 Sometimes, dogs just like to bark at the slightest of noise they hear.